emacsmirror/universal-sidecar/README.md

 Show a display of current org-mode clocking data.
 In particular, the total time clocked in for today, the time since starting the task today, and the total time spent on the currently-clocked task (as well as the currently clocked task) are shown.

+If you use this, it is helpful to include `(universal-sidecar-org-clock-insinuate)` somewhere in your config.